alofeoluwafemi/klay-oracle/README.md

 kloc version
 ```

-### Create a Klaytn wallet for your Node to fulfill Oracle request with
+### Create a Klaytn wallet for your Node to fulfill Oracle requests with

 ```console
 kloc node account:create